jmce22/pands-project/README.md

 * Numpy (Numerical Python) is a package used in Python to carry out mathemetical operations on numerical datatypes, such as integers and floating-point numbers.
 It creates multi-dimensional array objects which allow Python to carry out mathemetical operations much more efficiently than would be the case in Python without NumPy.

 * Pandas is a powerful and flexible Python package used for data analysis, especially of tabular data, such as the data in the .csv file used for this project.
 I used pandas to open the Iris dataset.
-Pandas creates data-structures which allow data to be maniulated, with the most important being 1-dimensional data 'series' and 2-dimensional 'dataframes' (this structure is used here).
+Pandas creates data-structures which allow data to be manipulated, with the most important being 1-dimensional data 'series' and 2-dimensional 'dataframes' (this structure is used here).
 Pandas is built on top of NumPy.

 * Seaborn is built on top of matplotlib.
 It enables us to make more appealing plots, utilising different styles.